MKLab-ITI/pygrank/documentation/documentation.md

 ### Implicit Use of Signals
 For ease of use, the package can directly parse dictionaries that map nodes to values.
-For example, in the dictionary `{'A':0.6,'C':0.4}` omitted nodes correspond to zero scores.
+For example, in the dictionary `{'A':0.6,'C':0.4}` omitted nodes correspond to zeroes.
 It can also parse numpy arrays or tensorflow tensors with the same number of elements as graph nodes.
 For example, a parsable array would be `numpy.ndarray([node_scores.get(v, 0) for v in G])`, where `G`